T2S migration plan

-SP14.x marks the confirmation by CSDs and CBs that they can technically connect to the T2S production environment.
-A connectivity guide has been provided to CSDs and CBs by the Eurosystem and there is a technical helpdesk in place for support during production.
+SP14.x marks the confirmation by CSDs and central banks that they can technically connect to the T2S production environment.
+A connectivity guide has been provided to CSDs and central banks by the Eurosystem and there is a technical helpdesk in place for support during production.

-SP15.x marks the start of the upload of the Static Data to T2S.
-This refers to business information that is common to all T2S users.
-E.g. the SWIFT BIC Directory.
+SP15.x marks the start of the upload of static data to T2S.
+This refers to business information that is common to all T2S users, such as the SWIFT BIC Directory.

 SP16.x marks the last checkpoint before migration.
-All common static data has been uploaded.
-The organisation and timeline of the migration weekend have been defined, staff have been trained, and supporting documentation has been delivered to the CSDs and CBs.
+All common static data have been uploaded.
+The organisation and timeline of the migration weekend have been defined, staff have been trained and supporting documentation has been delivered to the CSDs and central banks.

-The T2S Go-Live date refers to the date at which the first group of CSDs start operations on the T2S platform.
-The migration phase will continue after this date, while the remaining groups of CSDs and other market participants migrate to T2S.
+The T2S go-live date refers to the date at which the first group of CSDs started operations on the T2S platform.
+The migration phase has continued after this date as the remaining groups of CSDs and other market participants migrate to T2S.